yatingw24/food_recall/README.md

 1. Used `geom_tile()` to  represent the total number of recalls by product types.
 Here, I combined product types except Food/Cosmetics together to highlight the overwhelming number of food recall cases.
 ![Chart](static_imgs/boxplot.png)
 2. Exported it as a `.tile.svg' file to be ready for customization in Illustrator.
+3. Cleaned labels and made Annotation manually in Illustrator to ensure the readibility.

 #### 2nd - A Horizontal Bar Chart Comparing the Frequency of Reasons for Food Recalls